Craig Handicap Assessment and Reporting Technique -- “CHART”

 - Economic Self-Sufficiency.

 Each is scored on a one-hundred point scale, and has been standardized against people without disabilities living in the community.
-The original long version of CHART contains 32 questions, while a recently developed short form has 19 questions.
-Both forms are now used at Craig Hospital, by the US government-funded Spinal Cord and Brain Injury Model Systems programs, and by other researchers throughout the world.
-In fact, CHART has been translated into Spanish, Japanese, Chinese, Korean, and Italian.
+The original long version of CHART contains 32 questions, while a short form has 19 questions.
+Both forms are now used at Craig Hospital, by the US government-funded Spinal Cord Model Systems programs, and by other researchers throughout the world.
+In fact, CHART has been translated into Spanish, Japanese, Chinese, Korean, Italian and several other languages.

 CHART has been studied and evaluated extensively, and has been found to be valid and reliable.
 If you would like more information about CHART and its developmental process, if you would like to see a copy of the instrument and learn how it is scored, and/or if you are a researcher interested in CHART and its psychometric properties, please go to CHART Manual.